krokedil/klarna-checkout-for-woocommerce/readme.txt

 For help setting up and configuring Kustom Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/klarna-checkout-for-woocommerce/).

 == Changelog ==
+= 2026-04-27    - version 2.20.0 =
+* Feature       - Added the 'kco_checkbox_changed' action hook.
+This action is triggered whenever the customer toggles the checkbox.
+* Enhancement   - Enhanced error handling for the settings page package, to prevent fatal errors and provide clearer feedback when errors occur.
+* Enhancement   - Improved the control on external payment method redirects to ensure the correct WooCommerce order is used when placing the order.
+* Tweak         - Settings page design arguments are now defined directly within the plugin, rather than in the external configuration file.
+* Tweak         - Removed deprecated code related to Kustom notifications that is no longer in use.
+* Tweak         - Changed the Go live banner background color from Klarna pink (#FFB3C7) to Kustom yellow (#eafe53).
+* Fix           - Added the request URL as the 2nd parameter to the 'http_headers_useragent' filter which is required for other plugins that hook onto this filter that need the URL to modify the user agent string accordingly.

 = 2026-04-16    - version 2.19.1 =
 * Fix           - Fixed improper registration of AJAX events for order management.